-- 1. Using the hectares and an estimate of C.V. specific to the reporting unit, look up the minimum number of plots required in either Table 4-2 (Coast) or Table 4-4 (Interior). - 2.
+- 1. Using the hectares and an estimate of C.V. specific to the reporting unit, look up the minimum number of plots required in Table 4-2. - 2.
 Compute the grid spacing distance (GSD) using the grid spacing worksheet (Table 4-1). - 3.
 Locate the POC where the main road enters the waste assessment area, and establish the baseline in the cardinal direction which most closely parallels the contours.
 The POC for helicopter blocks is the most south-westerly point on the block. - 4.
 Obtain the Starting Point Interval Factor (SPIF) from the forest district staff.
 The SPIF (must be in effect for the month in which primary logging for the waste assessment area is completed), multiplied by the GSD will determine the horizontal distance from the POC to the mapped location of the initial strip (IS).
-(SPIF will be randomly determined by Ministry of Forests, Lands, Natural Resource Operations and Rural Development staff to either be 1/4, 1/2, 3/4 or other fractions of GSD.). - 5.
+(SPIF will be randomly determined by Timber Pricing Branch to either be 1/4, 1/2, 3/4 or other fractions of GSD.). - 5.
 Map the initial strip (IS) at the SPIF distance along and at right angles to the baseline from the POC. - 6.
 Map all remaining strips at the full GSD along the baseline in both directions from the IS.
 Strips are mapped at right angles to the baseline. - 7.
 Number the Strips: - a. on blocks with North/South baselines number the strips sequentially from South to North, and - b. on blocks with East/West baselines number the strips sequentially from West to East. - 8.
 On odd numbered strips, locate the first two plots at one half the GSD along the strip in both directions from the baseline.
 Locate the remaining plots at full GSD along the strip. - 9.
 On even numbered strips, locate one plot at the intersection of the strip and the baseline, and all remaining plots at full GSD along the strip. - 10.
 Number the plots.
 Each plot in a given block should have a unique number.